Persistent itching between the vagina and anus often results from infections, skin irritation, or hygiene issues requiring targeted treatment.

 Skin Conditions Affecting This Area

-Several dermatological conditions specifically target genital skin:
+Several dermatological conditions specifically affect genital skin:

 How Hygiene Practices Influence Itching